sigmorphon/2021Task0/README.md

 where the fourth column is a native-speaker rating on a [Likert scale](https://en.wikipedia.org/wiki/Likert_scale).
 As stated above, these rankings were given by native speakers on Amazon’s Mechanical Turk.

-### Evaluation

-The task is evaluated in the following manner.
+The task will be evaluated in the following manner.
 Having trained a model on the training data, the participants are asked to provide scores for each inflection of the novel word.
 For instance, if the model is probabilistic (which is not a requirement!), the participants are asked to provide -log(finking | fink, V;V.PTCP;PRS) and -log(fank | fink, V;V.PTCP;PRS) for the examples above.
 For each wug lemma a micro-correlation is computed ([Spearman's ρ](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient)).
 Then, a macro-average is computed by averaging the micro-correlations.
 Systems will be ranked by the final macro-average.
 A script will be provided for system evaluation.

 ### Organizers